Dorothy Walcott Weeks

 Dorothy Walcott Weeks (May 3, 1893 – June 4, 1990) was an American mathematician and physicist.
 Weeks was born in Philadelphia, Pennsylvania.
 She earned degrees from Wellesley College, the Massachusetts Institute of Technology, and Simmons College.
-Weeks was the first woman to receive a PhD in Mathematics from the Massachusetts Institute of Technology.
+Weeks was the first woman to receive a PhD in mathematics from the Massachusetts Institute of Technology.

 Early life

-Dorothy Walcott Weeks was born on May 3, 1893 in Philadelphia, Pennsylvania to Mary (nee Walcott) and Edward Mitchell Weeks, an engraver.
+Dorothy Walcott Weeks was born on May 3, 1893, in Philadelphia, Pennsylvania, to Mary (nee Walcott) and Edward Mitchell Weeks, an engraver.
 Weeks was the second of three children, born after her older brother and before her younger sister Ruth.
-The family moved in 1900 from Cheltenham to Washington, DC, where Weeks studied at Western High School.
+The family moved in 1900 from Cheltenham to Washington, D.C., where Weeks studied at Western High School.

 Education

-Weeks graduated Phi Beta Kappa from Wellesley College in 1916.
+Weeks graduated Phi Beta Kappa with a physics degree from Wellesley College in 1916, where she was also an active member of the Shakespeare society.
 After graduation, Weeks went on to work as a teacher, a statistical clerk, and an assistant at the National Bureau of Standards.
-In 1917 she the third woman to work as a patent examiner at the US Patent Office.
+In 1917 she became the third woman to work as a patent examiner at the US Patent Office.

-In 1920 Weeks worked as a lecturer at the Massachusetts Institute of Technology and earned a Master's degree in physics from that same institution in 1923.
+In 1920 Weeks worked as a lecturer at the Massachusetts Institute of Technology and earned a master's degree in physics from that same institution in 1923.
 In 1924 she obtained a second master's degree, from the Prince School of Business at Simmons College, and became an employment supervisor for Jordan Marsh, the Boston department store.
 But by 1928, she had returned to academia, teaching physics at Wellesley College while working on her doctorate at the Massachusetts Institute of Technology.

 In 1930, Weeks completed a PhD in theoretical physics from the mathematics department at the Massachusetts Institute of Technology.
 Her dissertation work was guided by Norbert Wiener and published in the Journal of Mathematics and Physics.